Leisure World, Maryland: Slowdown on sales

 In early 1967, Leisure World changed its marketing focus from that of a retirement community to that of a country club community for adults.
 Sales of units at Leisure World were suspended in September 1967 after a tight mortgage market significantly increased prices and lower than expected interest.
 Sales resumed on January 1, 1968.
 Sales were still slow, the developer's carrying costs on the remaining vacant land were large, and the U.S. state of Maryland had prohibited further development in the area until a new sewage treatment plant was built, all of which temporarily prevented additional construction.
 The developer said it would need to develop the remaining vacant land eventually, as the additional residents were needed in order to support the common facilities by way of monthly maintenance fees.
 In October 1974, Leisure World canceled the sales contracts for 480 semidetached homes and low-rise apartments because inflation had increased construction costs and it was no longer certain when the units would actually be built.
 Five months later, Leisure World offered the units for sale again at increased prices.
 In September 1976, the developer agreed to build the 300,000-gallon wastewater treatment plant.
 Almost one year later, the developer sued the state of Maryland, saying Washington Suburban Sanitary Commission failed to complete a 1965 contract to provide water and sewer connections to the area because the Maryland Department of Health and Mental Hygiene had ordered a halt to sewer connections in 1973.
 The developer also said it was strong-armed into building a sewage treatment facility by the Montgomery County government in order to avoid significant financial losses.

-John E. Byrne, Jr., manager of Leisure World, agreed to buy Leisure World from Ross Coriese in August 1968, but the sale was not completed.
-In April 1969, Crane Company agreed to buy Leisure World from Coriese.
+John E. Byrne, Jr., manager of Leisure World, agreed to buy Leisure World from Ross Cortese in August 1968, but the sale was not completed.
+In April 1969, Crane Company agreed to buy Leisure World from Cortese.
 That agreement was broken four months later by mutual consent.
 In February 1970, Zero Manufacturing Company agreed to buy Rossmoor Corporation, the developer of Leisure World.